timnetworks/cfk-skeleton-structure/README.md

 Prior to joining Change for Kids, Monica worked as an English teacher in Phnom Penh, Cambodia, as well as various roles within the non-profit theater and film industries.
 She is also a screenwriter and playwright whose work has been produced at many independent theaters in New York City and Los Angeles.
 She holds a BA from UC Santa Barbara and an MFA in Creative Writing from the Writer’s Foundry.

-- Adrian Wright
-  - Communications & Special Projects Associate
-Adrian is thrilled to be making use of his considerable communications and marketing skills to positively impact early child education in New York City communities.
-A New York City native, Adrian was the Director of Photography for Flight Club and managed social media for West Elm Chelsea prior to joining CFK.
-He attended BMCC and majored in Applied Science and Business Management.

 - Yvette Mosely
   - School Manager
 Prior to joining Change for Kids, Yvette Mosley worked at Catholic Charities MOSAIC Beacon as an Outreach Coordinator and Leadership Development teacher for the teen program.
 She was a key contributor and advocate for the college readiness initiative while spearheading parent engagement workshops.
 She received a Bachelor’s Degree in Professional Studies & Human Services, and a Master’s Degree in Public Affairs & Administration from the Metropolitan College of New York.
 In addition, she has earned a number of certifications from the Department of Youth and Community Development.